MOohTus/ODAMNet/docs/source/pages/methods/methods_overview.rst

     .. group-tab:: WP request

         By default, **Rare Disease pathways** are extracted from **WikiPathways** [4]_.
-The corresponding background genes are extracted in the same time (all human genes in WP).
+The corresponding background genes are extracted in the same time (all human genes in WP).%A% why do we need background ?

     .. group-tab:: GMT file